kipkemoi98/Agri-Plus-Website/README.md

 .Either a working computer, phone, tablet or a laptop

-.Access to a Stabe Internet
+.An access to a Stabe Internet

+1. Local Repository